Everything you need to know - and more!

 What if I have never driven on the left before?
 Swapping sides takes a few hours to get used to, but it is not too difficult.
-We are happy to give a little tuition on driving in the UK and especially on highland roads.
+We are happy to give a little tuition on driving in Scotland and especially on highland roads.
 We also provide a copy of the highway code with the vehicle.

 How many people can I take?
 All of our motorhomes have seat belts for 4, but can actually sleep 6 if required.
 We strongly advise against carrying people unsecured.

 Are there any restrictions on what I can take?
 Yes, you need to consider weight, all our motorhomes weigh around 3000kg and their total capacity is 3500kg, so you have an allowance of 500kg.
 This includes the weight of all passengers and all their belongings.
 High power lithium batteries (for drones etc) need to be carried in Lipo safe bags.
 We do not allow generators, fold up scooters, outboard engines or any other petrol powered items.
-The carraige of gas cylinders (other than those provided by us) is also not permitted.
+The carriage of gas cylinders (other than those provided by us) is also not permitted.

 Are motorhomes hard to drive?
 Absolutely not.
 Just take it slowly and you will be fine.
-We strongly recommend getting one of your passengers to give you a guide when manoeuvering.
+We strongly recommend getting one of your passengers to give you a guide when maneuvering.
 Highland roads are often single track, however, there are plenty of places to pass oncoming traffic or to allow faster vehicles to pass you.
 Please note, all of our motorhomes have manual transmissions.
 Click here for our route advice page.

 Are there any age restrictions?
 Yes.
 Drivers must be between 25 and 75 and have held their license for over 3 years.